 3. System crashes

-The worst case is system crash because you deleted one of the key partitions in the startup disk.
-For instance, when you add a new partition to the internal SSD, some core partitions could be deleted by the system in rebuilding the partition table.
+The worst case is when Mac keeps crashing after you deleted one of the key partitions in the startup disk.
+For instance, when you add a new partition to the internal SSD, some core partitions could be deleted by the system is rebuilding the partition table.

 So, if you see unknown volumes listed under the startup disk, always check through this volume before you finally remove it.
 Also, you should pay more attention when you want to re-partition the internal hard drive.